xiaonia/kotlin-web-site/pages/docs/reference/classes.md

 </div>

-The class declaration consists of the class name, the class header (specifying its type parameters, the primary constructor etc.) and the class body, surrounded by curly braces.
-Both the header and the body are optional;
+The class declaration consists of the class name, the class header (specifying its type parameters, the primary constructor etc.) and the class body, surrounded by curly braces. <span style="color:red;">Both the header and the body are optional;
-if the class has no body, curly braces can be omitted.
+if the class has no body, curly braces can be omitted.</span>

 <div class="sample" markdown="1" theme="idea" data-highlight-only>